yugabyte/cdcsdk-server/README.md

 ### Amazon S3

 The Amazon S3 Sink streams changes to an AWS S3 bucket.
 Only **Inserts** are supported.

+> **Note**
+> Amazon S3 Sink supports a single table at a time.
+Specifically cdcsdk.source.table.include.list should contain only one table at a time.
+If multiple tables need to be exported to Amazon S3, multiple CDCSDK servers that read from the same CDC Stream ID but write to different S3 locations should be setup.

 The available configuration options are:

 |Property|Default|Description|
 |--------|-------|-----------|